Rebirth-Project/ufo-event-bus/README.md

 * rework the exception system if necessary or asked

 ## Contributors
-Interested persons and contributors can just use the standard GitHub tools to interact with the project.
+Interested people and contributors can just use the standard GitHub tools to interact with the project.

 For communications, you can use this [email](mailto:rebirthproject2021@gmail.com)